LucasKeiti/LucasKeiti/README.md

 ##

 - 🎓 𝗗𝗘𝗚𝗥𝗘𝗘: Bachelor of Computer Science in Mackenzie;
-- 🔧 I'm currently working on Union Data - QA Automation Tester Engineer;
+- 🔧 I'm a QA Automation Tester Engineer;
 - ✍️ I'm currently studying:

       🌐 HTML5/CSS/JavaScript and your FrameWorks;